Discover Paris with guided tours through iconic shooting places of your favorite movies.

 I studied History and after that I specialised in the History of Cinema at the Paris I – Sorbonne University.
 A three-year experience in cinematographic production also allowed me to learn more about all the functions of film shooting and preparation.

 Why cinema?
 How did these cinema walking tours come about?

 Films generate our dreams, but they also help to learn about the history of an area and its inhabitants.
 Cinema allows us to make a bridge between different arts and techniques.
 The idea of Ciné-balades was born from the desire to offer a new way to discover the town by using all the resources that cinema has to offer.

 I started this project about 6 years ago.
 It had never been done before and it allowed me to mix my two passions: history and cinema.
 I create tours for movie lovers or for amateurs who simply want to discover places in a more unusual way.

 Mixing mainstream movies and real discoveries, old movies and latest film shootings, I do walks in Paris and the suburbs accompanied by tourists and Paris locals with whom I share my enthusiasm and my favourite film clips on my tablet!

-How do you build up your ballads, a true discovery of a town through cinema?
+How do you build up your tours, a true discovery of a town through cinema?

-In order to build up my visits, I find settings and locations related to cinema.
+In order to build up my visits, I find locations related to cinema.
 I go to the library and on internet for documentation and I take notes whenever I watch movies in order to enrich my database of shooting or movie locations.
-For some locations, information can be more difficult to obtain.
+For some venues, information can be more difficult to obtain.
 For Paris, I have been able to contact Mission Cinema once or twice.
-For the visit that I am preparing in Montreuil, I contacted the chief person responsible of issuing shooting authorisations in the town.
+For the visit that I prepared in Montreuil, I contacted the head person responsible for issuing shooting authorisations in the town.
 These are just some examples.
 Sometimes, I also talk to directors to appeal for the latest movie reviews.
 Any source is most welcome.